polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/libraries.md

 ## Core libraries

-At a high level, Substrate consists of libraries to build: a client, a runtime and the communication layer between the two.
+At a high level, Substrate's core libraries consists of libraries to build: clients, runtimes and the communication layer between the two.